 → Make second batch of bone broth.

 Adding Vinegar to Broth – Fact of Fiction?

-Vinegar is supposed to help create a more acidic environment which aids to leach more minerals from the bones.
-Honestly I haven’t found any information or studies that can prove this to be true.
+Vinegar is supposed to help create a more acidic environment which helps to leach more minerals from the bones.
+Honestly, I haven’t found any information or studies that can prove this to be true.
 I will continue to do it because I think it’s an easy addition, that doesn’t take much time and if there is even a small benefit why not.
 My formula is about 2 tbsp apple cider vinegar per batch, and allow bones to soak for at least 15 minutes.

 I don’t want to make bone broth, can I just buy it?